Boolean-Operator/ModernJS/hangman/README.md

 ## Versioning

 This is the first working version.
-Ver 2. will include a libraries of words and associated difficulty levels.
+Ver 2. will include a libraries and/or API's of words with associated difficulty levels.
 Ver 3. will include a more robust UI improving interaction and feedback.
   - GUI of letters to available and already used.
   - Better background and messaging and sounds
-  - GUI of missed letters progress, showing head, arms, body, legs
+  - GUI of missed letters progress, showing head, arms, body, legs Ver 3. alternate will be a wheel of fortune game with scoring and multiple players

 ## Authors